wifinigel/wiperf/mkdocs/docs/troubleshooting.md

 ## Miscellaneous Checks

-### NTP
+### NTP / Time Sync
-Make sure your probe and Splunk servers are NTP sync'ed and are showing the same data and time.
-Check the time and date of the probe using the CLI command ```date```
+Make sure your probe and reporting server are time synchronized and are showing the same data and time.
+Check the time and date of the probe using the CLI command `date`.
+If your probe and reporting server are in different timezones, check the UTC time on both to make sure you are comparing apples with apples: `date -u`

+The WLAN Pi and RPi will generally synchronized to a time source out of the box using a process such as Chrony or NTP, so will not need any specific intervention.
+However, if they do not have access to the Internet, the synchronization process may be compromised and may need you to [manually configure time sources](https://pimylifeup.com/using-ntp-on-linux-with-chrony/){target=_blank}.

 ### Hostname
 If you have changed the probe hostname from its default, make sure you have updated both the `/etc/hosts` **AND** the `/etc/hostname` files with the new name (if done incorrectly, this can cause some very weird issues!)